 NON-EMERGENCIES (sprains, strains, concussion [with no loss of consciousness], illness, abrasions, minor cuts, contusions, etc.).

 b.
 Notify the LAT-ATC.

 c.
-Send the athlete to the appropriate medical care facility (if unable to contact an LAT-ATC and/or unsure of the severity of the injury).
+If unable to contact a LAT-ATC and/or unsure of the severity of the injury, send the athlete to the appropriate medical care facility.

 d.
 Complete an Injury/Illness Report and Medical Referral Form as necessary.

 e.
 Provide follow-up care as necessary.